5 Terrible Life Moments When You Will Wish You Were in Hawaii

 There is nothing worse than driving four hours to your nearest swell to witness an ocean that resembles a rippling mirror.

 You, of course, have driven all this way so you squeeze every morsel of flesh into that wetsuit and paddle out into the freezing cold flat abyss.
-At this moment, you are sure to wish that you were on vacation in Hawaii, where the waves are a constant tour de force, the waters a balmy temperature and the endless summer an actual way of life.
+At this moment, you are sure to wish that you were on vacation in Kauai, whipping around on an adventurous Kauai helicopter tour, where the views are a constant tour de force, the waters a blissful blue and the endless summer an actual way of life.

 The Hawaiian surf scene boasts the infamous North Shore, endless world class surf competitions and waves that surge and swell all day.
 You don’t even need to wake up early to catch a few peelers.
 Take a look at some places that you should be sure to check out, unless, of course, you are someone who wants to pull out the big guns Slater-style.